kazim4449/ihc_project/docs/hpa_database.md

 The XML files were parsed programmatically to extract expression levels, cell-type-specific staining characteristics, and image–patient mappings, with a focus on skin tissue.
 Missing or incomplete fields were handled gracefully to maintain data integrity, and duplicate entries were filtered.
 All unique records were stored in a local SQLite database (`final.db`) in a table representing gene–antibody–tissue–image associations.

 A progress indicator was included to provide real-time feedback during database construction.
 This pipeline enables automated, reproducible assembly of HPA data for downstream analysis of tissue-specific protein expression and immunohistochemistry experiments.

-Here is an **updated and expanded Markdown section** that fully reflects the Word document, keeps consistency with Sections 1–2, and is suitable for README + Methods documentation.